mvolkmann/MyUnixEnv/notes/GoNotes.md

 ```

 This uses the `testing` package from the Go standard library.
-Each test function has a name that begins with `Test`.
+Each test function must have a name that begins with `Test`
+and take a pointer to a `testing.T` object.
 These functions create a slice of structs called `tests`
 that each describe an individual test assertion.
 Each test assertion has a name, a set of arguments to be passed
-to the function being tested, and the expected result (called "want").
+to the function being tested (called "args"),
+and the expected result (called "want").
 The loop that follows iterates through the "tests"
 and fails if the actual value returned from the
 function being tested does not match the "want" value.

 All that is left for us to do is replace the `TODO` comment
 with some test data.
 Replace the `TODO` comment with the following:

 ```go